Republicans who won after rowdy town halls now avoiding them

 "What a coward!" said Katherine Haque-Hausrath, a protest organizer who demanded he meet with constituents.
 "If he doesn't listen to us now, he can listen to us in 2020 in the election."

+He also reminded reporters about the result of last November's election: "While every voice must be heard in Montana, the reality is the people of Montana rejected Hillary Clinton and voted for Donald Trump."
-Suburban Chicago Republican Rep. Peter Roskam didn't hold a town hall in public on Monday, deciding instead to interact with voters in a conference call.
-About 18,000 callers participated, and Roskam said during the call that police officers recommended he depart from an earlier event through a back door because hundreds of protesters had gathered outside.

-Asked why he was not meeting with constituents during his trip home, Roskam responded that town halls are not productive.
+Suburban Chicago Republican Rep. Peter Roskam decided to interact Monday with voters in a conference call with 18,000 callers, saying town halls are not productive.

-"People come in, and they get angry and they hold placards and they shout at one another and they feel bad and they escalate and they end up being a disaster," Roskam said in remarks published by The Chicago Tribune (http://trib.in/2kTkCvH).
+"People come in, and they get angry and they hold placards and they shout at one another and they feel bad and they escalate and they end up being a disaster," Roskam told The Chicago Tribune (http://trib.in/2kTkCvH ).

+And Texas Rep. Louie Gohmert announced he decided to hold telephone town halls only because groups from what he called "violent strains of the leftist ideology...are preying on public town halls to wreak havoc and threaten public safety."

 In Arizona this week, Democrats organized what they billed as a "search party" to look for Republican Sen. Jeff Flake, taking their protest to the front yard of his house in suburban Phoenix.
-He was meeting with patients at Phoenix Children's Hospital at the time.
+He was meeting with patients at Phoenix Children's Hospital at the time and had no town hall meetings scheduled this week.

-Back in Colorado, a Republican elected during the tea-party wave of 2010 traveled to Germany this week to attend the Munich Security Conference instead of returning home to his sprawling district about the size of Arkansas that includes the ski resort towns of Aspen and Telluride plus conservative ranching and mining towns.
+Back in Colorado, a Republican elected during the tea-party wave of 2010 traveled to Germany this week as part of a congressional delegation instead of returning home to his sprawling district about the size of Arkansas.
 Some constituents of Rep. Scott Tipton were outraged.

 Back in 2010, she held town hall meetings focusing on health care only to be greeted by a deluge of conservative protesters who showed up waving yellow "Don't Tread on Me" flags.

-Note: This story has been corrected to show that Tipton is not at the Munich Security Conference but is traveling the country with another congressional delegation.